Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ## Usage

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.

-Here's a basic example:
+### Example - Virtual Network with no Subnets

+This example shows the most basic usage of the module.
+It creates a new virtual network with no subnets.

 ```terraform
 module "avm-res-network-virtualnetwork" {